 Another benefit of mediation is its confidentiality.
 Most things said or written during mediation session cannot be used as evidence in later proceedings.
 A notable exception to this confidentiality rule occurs if there are allegations of child abuse or neglect, which the mediator may be obligated by law to report to the appropriate authorities.

-Why you need a lawyer during mediation
+Why you need a lawyer during divorce mediation in Tennessee

 While courts usually require you to participate in the process, no one can force you to agree to something if you do not want to.
-Be sure to fully discuss any settlement proposals with your attorney, and make sure you completely understand any proposal and feel comfortable accepting its terms.
+Be sure to fully discuss any settlement proposals with your divorce attorney, and make sure you completely understand any proposal and feel comfortable accepting its terms.